Why automation is key to making smart, connected devices ubiquitous

 Smart devices are designed to make your home more efficient and energy-friendly.
 Devices like smart thermostats help you control the heat and air conditioning use in your home, taking up as little energy as possible and helping you to avoid waste.
 Connecting your smart devices through one central program allows them to work together to make your home more energy efficient, providing you with extra savings.

 Connecting your smart devices in one central program can help keep you, your loved ones, and your home safe.
 If your home was broken into while you were on the road, you could receive a notification and check in on your home or call for help immediately.
 If you were at home and one of your loved ones was in an accident, you could get the notification and check in on them right away.
 Connecting your smart devices would allow you to act more quickly and get the help you need.

-Connected devices of the future are those that allow for easy automation that adapts to your needs and lifestyles.
-Smart home owners don’t want to be inundated with multiple devices and forced to take on the responsibility of managing the complexity currently assosicated with it.
-Rather, they’re going to look to these devices to offer a complete household solution that requires little or no effort on their part.
-Here at Angee, we designed our home security system with automation first in mind.
+Connected devices of the future allow for easy automation that adapts to your needs and lifestyles.
+Smart homeowners don’t want to be inundated with multiple devices and forced to take on the responsibility of managing the complexity currently associated with it.
+Instead, they’re going to look to these devices to offer a complete household solution that requires little or no effort.
+We designed our home monitoring solution with automation first in mind.
 We know that you don’t want to keep in mind to turn on your security system every morning when you leave the house.
 We also know that you don’t want to receive notifications for every movement or noise that takes on the premise.
-To help people lead their safest and efficient lives, we have prioritized automation; Angee knows when to turn certain security functions on and off – like toggling between Day and Night security settings – so you don’t have to worry about it.
+To help people lead their safest and productive lives, we have prioritized automation; Angee knows when to turn certain security functions on and off – so you don’t have to worry about it.